sylvanaalpert/CarND-TrafficSigns-P2/project_writeup.md

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
 This is comparable to the accuracy on the test set, given the size of this new testing set (5).

-The top 5 softmax probabilities for each image were calculated are plotted below.
+The top 5 softmax probabilities for each image were calculated and are plotted below.
 The code for making predictions on my final model is located in the 3th cell of Step 3 of the Ipython notebook.

-For images 1, 3 and 4, the model is correct and relatively sure its predictions, which have a probability of over 0.8.
+For images 1, 3 and 4, the model is correct and relatively certain of its predictions, which have a probability of over 0.8.
 For image 2, the model makes the right prediction, although the certainty decreases.
-We can see that in that case, the contents in black get confused with the contents of "Road narrows to the right".
-The prediction for the last sign is predicted with high certainty but it wrong, as the sign gets confused with a "No vehicles" sign, which is a round sign, with red border but no image inside it.
+We can see that in that case, the contents in black get confused with the contents of "Road narrows to the right", a sign with the same triangular shape and colors.
+The prediction for the last sign is predicted with high certainty but it is wrong, as the sign gets confused with a "No vehicles" sign, which is a round sign, with red border but no image inside it.
 From the observations from these 5 signs, we can conclude that the model is not properly learning the finer components of the sign images and would benefit from a deeper architecture.

 ![alt text][image8]